-Manitoba Music is producing a second round of videos in its Loft Sessions series.
-The live performance videos feature staged performances of new music by export-ready Manitoba artists to be used for online promotion.
-The videos will be distributed online by Manitoba Music and used in promoting showcases and events.
+Manitoba Music is producing a second round of videos in its AMP Sessions video series.
+The videos will feature live performances of new music by First Nation, Métis, or Inuit members of Manitoba Music.
+The videos will be distributed online by Manitoba Music and used in promoting showcases, trade show booths, and events.
 They will be targeted to music fans, industry professionals, and media and can be used by the artists for marketing purposes.
-DEADLINE: April 24, 2014
+DEADLINE: April 23, 2015

-Manitoba Music is coordinating live performances on multiple stages including the main Scotiabank Stage at The Forks on Canada Day, Tuesday, July 1, 2014.
+Manitoba Music is coordinating live performances on multiple stages including the main stage at The Forks on Canada Day, Wednesday, July 1, 2015.
 One of Manitoba’s most popular summer destinations, The Forks attracts thousands of visitors on Canada Day.
 This year’s concerts will celebrate and promote Manitoba artists with multi-genre concerts featuring solo artists, bands, and DJs, on stages around The Forks.
-This event is free and open to the public.
-Performances must be ‘family-friendly’ in language and content.
-We welcome submissions from high energy bands and solo artists in all genres.
-Artists will be compensated for their performance.
-DEADLINE: February 13, 2014
+DEADLINE: February 26, 2015